Do all pickers need to wear a mask?

 Yes.
 For emergency use only.
 We recommend that you make every effort to avoid needing to use toilet facilities during your visit.

-There is a rental toilet in the parking area of the pick your own fields.
-This unit will not be cleaned and sanitized by our staff.
+There are rental toilets (including one handicap unit) in the parking area of the pick your own fields.
+These units will not be cleaned and sanitized by our staff.
 It will be maintained by the providing company.
 Use at your own risk, and only if absolutely necessary.